Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Stability of ALE ADER-DG methods on classical geometries

 \subsection{Numerical consistency order on classical geometries}

 The implicit ADER-DG method, as its explicit counterpart, is expected to have order of consistency $N+1$ for a given polynomial degree $N$.
-We verify this property by means of the same LAE evolution test case described in Section~\ref{ssec.convergence-classical-explicit}, where now we consider a global $\CFL_{\textup{max}} = 0.2$, independently of the degree $N$.
-Again, by looking at the bottom pictures of Figure~\ref{fig:aderconsistency}, each consistency order is correctly achieved.
+We verify this by means of the same LAE evolution test case described in Section~\ref{ssec.convergence-classical-explicit}.
+We vary the number of elements $N_e$ and we consider a $\CFL$ at $10 \cdot \CFL_{\textup{max}}$ where $\CFL_{\textup{max}}$ is taken from the second row of Table~\ref{PNPN}.
+In Figure~\ref{fig:aderconsistencyimplict}, we report, in logarithmic scale, the $L^2$ norm of the error with respect to the exact solution at time $T=1$.
+Each consistency order is correctly achieved as expected.